ArkEcosystemArchive/docs-legacy/docs/guidebook/guides/desktop.md

 # Lint, and fix, all JS/Vue files in `src` and `__tests__`
 yarn lint:fix

-# Check that all dependencies are used
+# Check That All Dependencies Are Used
 yarn depcheck

-# Collect the code and produce a compressed file
+# Collect the Code and Produce a Compressed File
 yarn pack

-# Build electron application for production (Current OS)
+# Build Electron Application for Production (Current OS)
 yarn build

-# Build electron application for production (Windows)
+# Build Electron Application for Production (Windows)
 yarn build:win

-# Build electron application for production (Mac)
+# Build Electron Application for Production (Mac)
 yarn build:mac

-# Build electron application for production (Linux)
+# Build Electron Application for Production (Linux)
 yarn build:linux

-# Run unit and end-to-end tests
+# Run Unit and End-to-End Tests
 yarn test

-# Run unit tests
+# Run Unit Tests
 yarn test:unit

-# Run unit tests and generate and display the coverage report
+# Run Unit Tests and Generate and Display the Coverage Report
 yarn test:unit:coverage

-# Run unit tests and watch for changes to re-run the tests
+# Run Unit Tests and Watch for Changes to Re-Run the Tests
 yarn test:unit:watch

 # Run end-to-end tests, without building the application
 yarn test:e2e

-# Build the application and run end-to-end tests
+# Build the Application and Run End-to-End Tests
 yarn test:e2e:full

-# List what translations are missing or unused on a specific language.
-It could capture suggestions that are not accurate
+# List What Translations Are Missing or Unused on a Specific Language.
+It Could Capture Suggestions That Are Not Accurate
 yarn i18n 'src/renderer/i18n/locales/LANGUAGE.js'

-# List what English messages are missing or unused (English is the default language)
+# List What English Messages Are Missing or Unused (English Is the Default Language)
 yarn i18n:en-US

-# List what translations are missing or unused on every language
+# List What Translations Are Missing or Unused on Every Language
 yarn i18n:all
 ```